abcrate/garfbot/readme.md

 GarfBot is a discord bot that uses openai generative pre-trained AI models to produce text and images for your personal entertainment and companionship.
+JonBot is his owner and MoneyBot is his eccentric friend who plays the classic F2P video game Planetside 2.

 To interact: (not case-sensitive)